avolitty/avolitty-pathfinder/README.md

 Create shortest path traversals in grid graphs using C89 with a fast and unique pathfinding algorithm.

 - Allocates static memory with stack instead of heap
-- Compiles with Clang or GCC
-- Compiles with forward-compatible C89 option -std=c89 and C++ option -stdc++98
+- Compiles with forward-compatible C89 and C++
 - Conforms to strict ISO C with -pedantic-errors enabled
 - Defines a destination, obstacles, a source and traversable spaces with numbers
 - Fast grid pathfinding speed without A* or Dijkstra algorithms